pnieves2019/MAELAS/README.md

   -sp SYMPRE      Tolerance for symmetry finding (default: 0.01)

   -sa SYMANG      Angle tolerance for symmetry finding (default: 5.0)

+  -sg SG0 	  Space group number 1-230.
+If it is equal to 0, then it will be determined by a symmetry analysis (default: 0)

   -c CORE         Number of cores for the VASP calculation (default: 24)

   -t TIME         Number of maximum CPU hours for the VASP calculation